vitaltechsol/Phidgets2Prosim/manual/README.md

 GeneralConfig:
   Schema: 1.0
   ProSimIP: <ProSim_IP_Address>
+  OutputBlinkFastIntervalMs: 300
+  OutputBlinkSlowIntervalMs: 600
+  OutputDefaultDimValue: 0.7
 ```

 - `Schema`: Version of the configuration schema (DO NOT CHANGE).
 - `ProSimIP`: IP address for the ProSim connection.
-Update with your prosim server IP
+Update with your prosim server IP.
+- `OutputBlinkFastIntervalMs`: (Optional) Default value used for fast blinking outputs in milliseconds.
+Default is 300.
+- `OutputBlinkSlowIntervalMs`: (Optional) Default value used for slow blinking outputs in milliseconds.
+Default is 600.
+- `OutputDefaultDimValue`:  (Optional) Default value used for dim output state, when not specified in the output itself.
+Default is 0.7 (0 is full dim, 1 is full bright)

 ## [Hub Instances](#hub-instances)